project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 * Serve as an interaction layer between a data scientist and the CodeFlare Stack (MCAD, InstaScale, KubeRay)
 * Abstract away user’s infrastructure concerns; Specifically, dealing with Kubernetes resources, consoles, or CLI’s (kubectl).
-* Provide users the ability to programmatically request, monitor and stop the kubernetes resources associated with the CodeFlare stack.
+* Provide users the ability to programmatically request, monitor, and stop the kubernetes resources associated with the CodeFlare stack.

 ## Non-Goals